dji-sdk/Tello-Python/README.md

 ## Introduction

-This is a collection of python modules that interact with the Ryze Tello drone.
+This is a collection of python-based sample code that interact with the Ryze Tello drone.

 ## Project Description